 - 1. Group supervision will be conducted during your clinical class time and will involve reviewing cases and relating class members' counseling experiences to counseling technique and theory; - 2.
-Individual or triadic supervision will be conducted on a weekly basis and will involve a more intensive type of case review, discussion of personal issues, review of documentation, and so forth; - 3.
+Individual or triadic supervision will be conducted on a weekly basis and will involve a more intensive type of case review, discussion of personal issues, review of documentation, and so forth; - a.
+Note: for students in COUN 5420, supervision must be attended throughout the semester regardless of when clients are seen to best support counselor and supervisor growth. - 3.
 Live supervision may be conducted during your weekly volunteer sessions and may include observation by supervisors or faculty members.

-Individual/triadic supervision sessions will take place in a room in the counseling lab or in counseling faculty offices.
+Individual/triadic supervision sessions can take place in a room in the counseling lab, in counseling faculty offices, or via the supervisors' APSU zoom account.
 Rooms can be scheduled for supervision using the following links: